-As the productive forces increase, inter-kolkhoz production ties will develop and the socialisation of production will transcend the limits of individual kolkhozes.
-The building, jointly by several kolkhozes, of enterprises and cultural and welfare institutions.
-State-kolkhoz power stations and enterprises for the primary processing, storage, and transportation of farm products, for various types of building, the manufacture of building materials, etc., should be encouraged.
-As the commonly-owned assets increase, the kolkhozes will participate more and more in establishing enterprises and cultural and welfare institutions for general public use, boarding schools, clubs, hospitals and holiday homes.
-All these developments, which must proceed on a voluntary basis and when the necessary economic conditions are available, will gradually impart to kolkhoz-co-operative property the nature of public property.
+As the productive forces increase, inter-collective farm production ties will develop and the socialisation of production will transcend the limits of individual collective farms.
+The building, jointly by several collective farms, of enterprises and cultural and welfare institutions, state-collective farm power stations and enterprises for the primary processing, storage, and transportation of farm products, for various types of building, the manufacture of building materials and elements, etc., should be encouraged.
+As the commonly-owned assets increase, the collective farms will participate more and more in establishing enterprises and cultural and welfare institutions for general public use, boarding-schools, clubs, hospitals and holiday homes.
+All these developments, which must proceed on a voluntary basis and when the necessary economic conditions are available, will gradually impart to collective-farm co-operative property the nature of public property.